 Known for a book that is often found in Top 100 lists — Paradise Lost — “John Milton” is a name recognised by most literature buffs.
-He died in poverty and ill health: a sad end for a gifted writer.
+He died in poverty, blind, and in ill health: a sad end for a gifted writer.
+Milton (1608–1674) was a leading Parliamentarian propagandist during Interregnum/Commonweath in the 1650s, and he famously and eloquently countered the very popular Royalist tract Eikon Basilike with Eikonoklastes.

-In his famous poem “When I Consider How My Light is Spent”, Milton writes about his increasing blindness and questions his God as to why this happened to him and how it is possible to serve Him by being thus.
-In this 17th Century poem the main poetic devices are the following: prosody, situational irony, and tone.
+In his famous poem “When I Consider How My Light is Spent”, Milton wrote about his increasing blindness and questions his God as to why this happened to him and how it is possible to serve Him by being thus.
+In this 17th Century poem, the main poetic devices are the following: prosody, situational irony, and tone.

 When I consider how my light is spent,